 - 1 teaspoon salt

-- Add the lentils, mushrooms, and water, and bring to a boil.
-Reduce heat to a simmer, and cook until lentils are tender, about 30 minutes.
+- Put the lentils and water in a large pot, and bring to a boil.
+Reduce heat to a simmer, and cook until the lentils are tender, about 20-25 minutes.

-- While the lentils cook, put the potatoes in a pot with enough water to cover them.
+- If you have not prepared the mashed potatoes ahead of time, you can do that while everything is cooking.
+Peel and slice the potatoes, and put them in a pot with enough water to cover them.
 Bring to a boil, and boil until tender, about 15 minutes.
-Drain the potatoes and add the vegan buttery spread, non-dairy milk, and salt to the pot.
+Drain the potatoes and add 4 Tablespoons vegan buttery spread, non-dairy milk, salt, and pepper to the pot.
 Use a potato masher or mixer to mash the potatoes.
 Set aside.

 - Check the liquid level on the lentil mixture – the liquid should be mostly absorbed, but there should still be some in the pot – the lentils should not be dried out.

-- Once the lentils are tender, add the ketchup, frozen carrots, frozen peas, salt, pepper, paprika, Italian seasoning, and garlic powder.
-Cook over medium heat, adding a bit more water if needed.
+- Once the lentils are tender, add the ketchup, frozen peas, salt, pepper, paprika, Italian seasoning, and garlic powder.
+Cook over medium heat for about 5 minutes, adding a bit more water if needed.

-- Turn on the broiler.
-Broil the shepherd's pie for just a few minutes, until the potatoes turn lightly golden brown.
-Remove from the oven and top with fresh parsley if desired.
+- Remove from the oven and top with fresh parsley if desired.
 Enjoy!

 This post was originally published in March 2017.
 It has been updated with more information.